By Lori Fredrich Senior Food Writer, Dining Editor Published Jan 27, 2025 at 6:30 PM Photography: Lori Fredrich

 It's a holiday that has traditionally marked the end of the coldest part of winter, offering up an opportunity to look forward to warmer months.
 It's also a time seat aside for making amends, seeking reconciliation and re-establishing old ties.
 Unsurprisingly, it's also a festival celebrated through family gatherings and the consumption of foods, which are believed to bring good luck in the upcoming year.

-Whether or not you believe those predictions, the Lunar New Year is a great time to learn more about – and exercise an appreciation for – Asian culture.
-And here are four (delicious and fun) ways you can do just that.
+Whether or not you believe those predictions, the Lunar New Year is a great time to delve in, learn more about – and exercise an appreciation for – Asian culture.
+Here are four (delicious and fun) ways to do just that.

 1. Plan a special night out